 - Check the box next to Find My Mac.

-The Find My iPhone app is available by default on all new iOS devices, but if you've deleted it, you need to download the free app from the App Store.
-From there, launch the Find My iPhone app and then sign in with the Apple ID you use for iCloud.
-(If the iOS device that you've lost or misplaced is the only one you own, you can log in to Find My iPhone on a Mac or PC instead.)
+The Find My app is available by default on all new iOS devices, but if you've deleted it, you need to download the free app from the App Store.
+Once it's installed, launch the Find My app and then sign in with the Apple ID you use for iCloud.
+(If the iOS device that you've lost or misplaced is the only one you own, you can log in to Find My on a Mac or PC instead.)

-When you tap Actions on this screen, the options available to you will depend on the type of device you're trying to locate, but you should always have the option to play a sound to locate a nearby device as long as it's powered on and within range.
+When you swipe up on the device actions card, the options available to you will depend on the type of device you're trying to locate, but you should always have the option to play a sound to locate a nearby device as long as it's powered on and within range.

-If it's a Mac you're trying to locate, you'll also have the option to lock the machine or erase it, and if it's an iOS device or Apple Watch, you can put it into Lost Mode (this ensures your passcode is required on the device before anyone can turn off Find My iPhone or erase it) or remotely erase it.
-If Find My iPhone knows where the device is located, you can also tap the vehicle icon to get directions in the Apple Maps app.
+If it's a Mac, iOS device or Apple Watch you're trying to locate, you can put it into Lost Mode (this ensures your passcode is required on the device before anyone can turn off Find My iPhone or erase it) or remotely erase it.
+If the Find My app knows where the device is located, you can also tap Directions, which will take you to navigation directions in the Apple Maps app.

 If the selected device is out of range of network coverage or powered off, you can tap Notify When Found, and Apple will email you when the device is located.
-Any other options you choose in the Actions menu (Erase iPad, for example) will be performed the next time the device comes back online.
-Lastly, if the selected device has been irretrievably lost, you can choose to unlink it from your iCloud account by tapping Remove in the top-right corner of the screen.
+Any other options you choose in the device actions menu (Erase iPad, for example) will be performed the next time the device comes back online.
+Lastly, if the selected device has been irretrievably lost, you can choose to unlink it from your iCloud account by tapping Remove This Device at the bottom of the screen.